Step 1: Determine whether the differences between group medians are statistically significant

 P-value ≤ α: The differences between some of the medians are statistically significant

-If the p-value is less than or equal to the significance level, you reject the null hypothesis and conclude that not all the group medians are equal.
+If the p-value is less than or equal to the significance level, you reject the null hypothesis and conclude that not all the population medians are equal.
 Use your specialized knowledge to determine whether the differences are practically significant.
 For more information, go to Statistical and practical significance.

 P-value > α: The differences between the medians are not statistically significant

-If the p-value is greater than the significance level, you do not have enough evidence to reject the null hypothesis that the group medians are all equal.
+If the p-value is greater than the significance level, you do not have enough evidence to reject the null hypothesis that the population medians are all equal.
 Verify that your test has enough power to detect a difference that is practically significant.
 For more information, go to Increase the power of a hypothesis test.